XulbuX/PythonLibraryXulbuX/documentation/xx_cmd.md

   ```bash
   python main.py -f /path/to/file -d
   ```
-  To get one value, you can allow multiple arguments, just like for the filepath in the above example.
+  To get one value, you can allow multiple arguments, just like for the file path in the above example.

 **Returns:**<br>
 The function will return a dictionary, with the specified aliases and two values per alias: